25+ AWS Glue Interview Questions and Answers (for 2023)

 AWS Glue supports Amazon Kinesis Data Streams, Apache Kafka, and Amazon Managed Streaming for Apache Kafka (Amazon MSK).

-See Using a streaming data source on how to configure properties for each of these streaming sources in AWS Glue.
+See Using a streaming data source to learn how to configure properties for each of these streaming sources in AWS Glue.

 Related Article: Top Kafka Interview Questions